tropintropin/tropintropin/README.md

-_Someday there will be a more detailed description, but for now ..._
+# In a few words

-I’m currently working in The State Hermitage Museum, the Menshikov Palace Department, Saint Petersurg, Russia as an assistant department manager.
+My current position is an assistant department manager in The State Hermitage Museum, St. Petersburg, Russia.

-I am currently learning Python + JavaScript in order to find a new job.
+I've been learning Python since March 2022 with the hope of finding a cool new job in the future.
 It would be great if in my new job I could combine work in culture and IT.

 # Links
 - [Telegram](https://t.me/ozlik)